nico-watine/blog-studio-n-creations/_posts/2015-03-13-new-lisa-esposito-project.md

 og-description: We are in the process of designing a new website for artist Dr. Lisa esposito
 ---
 <div class="row">
-	<p>We're doing a site redesign for Dr. Lisa Esposito, an abstract expressionist painter in Boston, Massachusetts.
-The redesign will be starting with the home page.
-Here's how it currently looks on an iPad, with the slide show taking up all of the visible space.</p>
+	<h3 class="margin-bottom">We're doing a site redesign for Dr. Lisa Esposito, an abstract expressionist painter in Boston, Massachusetts. </h3>
+	<p>The redesign will be starting with the home page.
+Here's how it currently looks on an iPad, with the slide show taking up all of the visible space.
+We've got to fix that...</p>
 	<br>
 </div>
 <div class="row">